Audacious' open source license?

 There is no original XMMS code remaining in Audacious core any longer.
 Some older plugins (notably the Winamp Classic Interface) still have portions of the original XMMS code remaining, and are still licensed under GPLv2+, while dynamically linking to the BSD-licensed core libraries.

-RE: Audacious' open source license? - Added by Elias Elias over 3 years ago
+RE: Audacious' open source license? - Added by Elias Elias about 4 years ago

 So basically, Qt Audacious is a completely different project than the original XMMS/BMP descended GTK Audacious?
 Because from what I recall after doing my homework on open source licenses, if you fork a software project, and that software happens to be GPL licensed (as in strong copyleft), your fork has to be published under the GPL also, and you can't switch licenses like that.